anovado/project_clone_amazon/README.md

-# andre_rizal_yasin_pythonanywhere
+# Project Clone Amazon
-A repo for uploading repo andre_rizal_yasin to pythonanywhere

-AMAZON REPLICA PROJECT

-by: Andre Novado, Nur Yasin Janaharto, Syah Rizal Pamungkas
+#### by: Andre Novado, Nur Yasin Janaharto, Syah Rizal Pamungkas

-This repository was created for a team-project task during a software-engineer bootcamp in Alterra Academy.
-We were asked to replicate the Amazon website using HTML, CSS ( + Bootstrap), and Django.
+The purpose of this project is to clone [Amazon](https://www.amazon.com) website.
+This project is created using:
+- Front End:
+  - Python Jinja
+  - HTML, CSS
+  - Bootstrap
+- Back End:
+  - Python Django
+- Database:
+  - MySQL

+We tried to replicate part of the amazon's main feature including:
+- User Login
+- User Registration
+- Search Product by name or category